tknarr/opendkim-genkeys/README.md

 records with the data in the generated `.txt` files, otherwise the script will try to automatically update the DNS records for all domains it's got DNS API support and information for.

+The `--selector` option can be used to cause the tool to output the generated selector on standard output for capture by a script.
+The `-n` option can be used in conjunction with `--selector`, other options will have no effect when `--selector` is specified.
+This is to assist with scripts to automatically upload the generated data files to a server for installation.

 The following options are also available for development and debugging.
 They should not be used under normal circumstances ("If you don't know what it's going to do, _DO